versett/stylelint-config-versett/README.md

 #### Peer Dependencies

-You have to install the following peer dependency directly in your project for now by this command:
+You have to install the following peer dependency directly in your project:
 ```
 yarn add --dev stylelint
 ```